Acute Pyelonephritis Medication

 Tobramycin

 Tobramycin has bactericidal activity against, and is used to treat infections caused by, E coli, Proteus species, Klebsiella species, Serratia species, Enterobacter species, and Citrobacter species.
 Tobramycin can be administered intravenously or intramuscularly.
-Dosage is based on weight and renal function.
+Dosage is based on weight and kidney function.

 Amikacin

 Amikacin has bactericidal activity against gram-negative organisms.
 Clinical studies have shown that amikacin is clinically effective for serious complicated and recurrent cystitis.
 Amikacin can be administered intravenously or intramuscularly.
-Dosage is based on weight and renal function.
+Dosage is based on weight and kidney function.

 Glycopeptides